buildbot/buildbot/master/docs/developer/master-slave.rst

 .....

 This command will create a directory on the slave.
 It will also create any intervening directories required.
-It takes the following arugment:
+It takes the following argument:

 ``dir``